jpx32/vscode-extension-pack/README.md

 * You can relaunch the extension from the debug toolbar after making changes to the files listed above.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

-## Install your extension
+## Install the extension

-* To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+* To start using this extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
-* To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.